Explore: Environment

 Qualifications

-Entrants usually possess a degree, although entry may also be possible with an appropriate BTEC/SQA award.
+Entrants usually possess a degree.
+Entry may also be possible with an appropriate BTEC/SQA award, an HNC/NHD, or other academic qualifications.
 Further specialist training is provided on the job.
-Higher degrees and professional qualifications are available.
+Some employers may expect entrants to hold a postgraduate qualification or gain professional qualifications.

 Tasks